-This is why the ongoing work at the Brain Tumor Center at Winship Cancer Institute in Atlanta, Georgia is so special.
+This is why the ongoing work at by Winship's Brain and Spinal Tumor Program is so special.
 Highly qualified and recognized globally, our team of neurosurgeons, radiation oncologists, medical neuro-oncologists, neuro-pathologists, neuro-radiologists, and neuro-ophthalmologists are dedicated to providing comprehensive, patient and family-centered care, and to developing innovative new treatments.

 The benefits to you as a patient of our multidisciplinary and highly experienced teams include:

 - Access to doctors and surgeons who rank among the top brain and spinal cord tumor experts in the world.